 An example of an SMS survey is when a restaurant or a café would like to know the overall client satisfaction and their likes and dislikes on food items.
 The customers can click on a URL in the text message and can be taken to an online response platform.

 3. QR code integration

-Website Surveys can be converted into QR codes, which are then published either in online media or print.
-Using a smartphone-enabled with a QR code reader, respondents can be directed to a web survey where they can record their responses.
+Website Surveys can be converted into QR codes, which are then published either in online media or in print.
+Using a smartphone enabled with a QR code reader, respondents can be directed to a web survey where they can record their responses.
 You can also generate your own personalized QR code by using dynamic QR code generators available in the market.